johnho12047/GBC-preoperative-T-Staging-prediction/README.md

 and corresponding probabilities, providing valuable guidance for surgical planning.

 > **Note**:
 > Feature extraction involves heavy computation, especially for deep learning models.
 The time required to process data depends on the number of patients uploaded.
-If your system does not have CUDA support (GPU acceleration), the process will take longer.
-Even if the program appears unresponsive, it is still running in the background.
+The process will take longer if your system does not have CUDA support (GPU acceleration).
+Even if the program appears unresponsive, it still runs in the background.
 Please be patient during this phase.

 ---